Guideline for the South Australian Lymphoedema Compression Garment Subsidy Scheme

 Applicants must provide evidence of meeting the approved prescriber eligibility criteria.

-From 1 July 2022, all clinicians applying for approval status will be required to be registered on the National Lymphoedema Practitioners Register (NLPR) and will need to provide evidence of their NLPR registration after this date.
+From 1 July 2022, all private clinicians applying for approval status will be required to be accredited with the Australasian Lymphology Association (ALA) under the Accredited Lymphoedema Practitioners Program (ALPP) and will need to provide evidence of their current ALPP Certificate after this date.
+Please see the Guideline for the South Australian Lymphoedema Compression Garment Subsidy Scheme (PDF 248KB).

 Commencing 15 June 2021, SA Health has agreements with a panel of preferred providers for supply of ready made and custom-made garments for the Scheme.

-Information is available including lists of products and each supplier’s garment measurement forms on the SA Health Intranet > Business Units > Finance & Corporate Services > Procurement and Supply Chain Management > Contracts.
+Information is available including lists of products and each supplier’s garment measurement forms on the Procurement and Supply Chain Management's contracts page on the SA Health intranet.

 We encourage patients, prescribers, suppliers and the broader community to provide feedback, complaints, compliments, suggestions and advice.